 The TransCanada-led Keystone XL project would add 830,000 bbls/d in pipeline capacity for Canadian crude oil to flow to the American Gulf Coast market.
 Despite having been previously rejected by the Obama administration, President Trump announced his administration's approval of the project in March 2017.
 TransCanada has indicated that it expects construction of the project to commence after remaining local and state permits are issued, and for the pipeline to be in service two to three years following the commencement of construction.
+While it was expected that construction on the Keystone XL Pipeline would commence in the first half of 2019, pre-construction work was halted in late 2018 when a U.S. Federal Court Judge determined the underlying environmental review was inadequate.
+This decision has been appealed.

-Enbridge's Line 3 replacement project, which contemplates the replacement of existing pipeline between Hardisty, Alberta and Superior, Wisconsin, was approved by the NEB in April 2016 and by the federal government in November 2016.
+Enbridge's Line 3 replacement project, which contemplates the replacement of an existing pipeline between Hardisty, Alberta and Superior, Wisconsin, was approved by the NEB in April 2016 and by the federal government in November 2016.
 The pipeline is expected to increase pipeline capacity from Alberta by 370,000 bbls/d.
-United States regulatory approval processes are currently underway; however, the project has encountered multiple delays, most recently from a Minnesota court, which found in December 2017 that Enbridge's environmental impact statement for the project was inadequate.
-Enbridge's stated goal is for the Line 3 replacement pipeline to be in service by November 2019.
+United States regulatory approval processes are currently underway.
+Although the project has encountered multiple delays, the Minnesota Public Utilities Commission approved the Line 3 replacement project on June 28, 2018, granting a Certificate of Need and approving Enbridge's preferred route with minor modifications and certain conditions.
+On November 19, 2018, Minnesota regulators unanimously approved the Line 3 project, finding that the earlier conditions attached to the project had been met.
+Initially, Enbridge targeted an in service date of November 2019.
+On March 4, 2019, Enbridge revised this estimate, stating that the target in service date had been delayed until the second half of 2020.
+Such revision followed an announcement from Minnesota Governor Tim Walz that the Minnesota commerce department would petition the Minnesota Public Utility Commission to reconsider its approval of Line 3 through Minnesota.